-- Interpreter services were available for patients who did not speak or understand English.
-Patients were also told about multi-lingual staff that might be able to support them. - Staff communicated with patients in a way they could understand, and communication aids and easy-read materials were available.
+- Language translation systems were built into the practice website and computerised system to support patients who did not speak or understand English. - Patients were also told about multi-lingual staff that might be able to support them.
+Staff spoke Mandarin, Italian, Urdu, Spanish and Gujarati. - Staff communicated with patients in a way they could understand, and communication aids and large font materials were available.